robertfasano/emergent/docs/source/gettingstarted.rst

    %run main example

 Once EMERGENT launches, a GUI will open.
-The left pane displays the network tree, with top-level Control nodes overseeing one or more Device nodes, each of which having one or more Input node.
-The state of a Device can be changed by double-clicking on one of its Input nodes, entering a new value, and pressing the Enter key.
+The left pane displays the network tree, with top-level Hubs overseeing one or more Things, each of which having one or more Input node.
+The state of a Thing can be changed by double-clicking on one of its Input nodes, entering a new value, and pressing the Enter key.

 The middle panel offers three different modes: Optimize, Run, and Servo.
 Let's look at the Optimize tab first.
-If you select an input node, the right drop-down box will load all functions tagged with the @experiment decorator within the control node.
+If you select an input node, the right drop-down box will load all functions tagged with the @experiment decorator within the hub node.
 User-defined parameter options will be loaded in the table below.
 On the left side of the Optimize tab, you can choose an optimization algorithm from the drop-down menu, then customize the hyperparameters for your given application.
 The Save button